kubiyabot/agent-starter-template/README.md

 ### Dockerfile
 The [Dockerfile](Dockerfile) is responsible for building the Docker image for the custom Kubiya Agent.
-You can customize the Dockerfile to include additional tools and configurations.
+You can customize the Dockerfile to include additional layers and configurations.

 ### entry.sh Script
 This [entry.sh](entry.sh) script is the entrypoint for the Docker container.